To visit the Nail Art a la carte Solid 14K Gold and Sterling Silver Nails pages or to see the

 Once your client has selected and purchased her charm, it is time to sit down with

-First, you don't want to touch the nails after the client has washed her hands and
+you don't want to touch the nails after the client has washed her hands and risk getting

-risk getting oils on the nails that could affect polish adherence.
-Second, you want to
+oils on the nails that could affect polish adherence.
+Second, you want to avoid moving

-placement on posted charms, the contour of the nail, the shape of the charm (you
+on posted charms, the contour of the nail, the shape of the charm (you want the charm

 Now you are ready to actually apply the charm.
 Posted nail charms can be applied to

-still wet because the wet polish helps seal the charm.
-In either case, drill the hole for
+wet because the wet polish helps seal the charm.
+In either case, drill the hole for the

 Turn the nail over and place the charm beside it to line up where the hole should go.